Adaptive Superpixel for Active Learning in Semantic Segmentation: Related work

-To reduce the labeling cost of semantic segmentation, AL for segmentation selectively collects labels among unlabeled samples, and they utilize different predefined labeling units.
+\textbf{Active learning for segmentation.} To reduce the labeling cost of semantic segmentation, active learning for segmentation selectively collects labels among unlabeled samples, and they utilize different predefined labeling units.
 Early approaches~\cite{sinha2019variational,yang2017suggestive} perform image-wise selection and mask labeling.
 Patch-based methods~\cite{casanova2019reinforced,colling2020metabox+,golestaneh2020importance,mackowiak2018cereals,xie2022towards} divide images into rectangular patches and provide mask label~\cite{casanova2019reinforced,golestaneh2020importance,xie2022towards} or polygon overlay of an object~\cite{colling2020metabox+,mackowiak2018cereals} within the selected patch.
 Recently, superpixel-based approaches~\cite{cai2021revisiting, siddiqui2020viewal} split images to perceptually meaningful regions called superpixel by running an off-the-shelf over-segmentation algorithm~\cite{achanta2012slic, ren2003learning, van2012seeds}.
 Each superpixel is labeled with a single dominant class, and thus it can be obtained efficiently~\cite{cai2021revisiting}, while a label noise may occur depending on the quality of the superpixel.
 We present a new efficient labeling unit, that is initialized with the superpixel but its quality continuously improves by the proposed merging algorithm.
-To the best of our knowledge, the proposed method is the first approach to improve the labeling units during AL for segmentation.
+To the best of our knowledge, the proposed method is the first approach to improve the labeling units during active learning for segmentation.